- Research article

 Discussion and conclusion

-Summary of main features of the traditional text-book Bayesian approach and the predictive Bayesian approach
+The main features of the traditional text-book Bayesian approach and the predictive Bayesian approach is summarised in Table 1, using the dimensions theoretical perspective and application oriented perspective:

 The differences are demonstrated by the above example.
 For this example, we consider the predictive approach to produce the most informative risk picture, as it is the patient perspective that is of concern.
 Data showing the historical average performance of the treatments obviously are interesting for the patient, but the assessment including the specific knowledge about the hospital H and him/her as a patient, is likely to be given most weight.